Plan resolvers

 - the

-object with additional planning info
+FieldInfoobject with additional planning info (rarely needed)

-The plan resolver must return a step that represents the result of the field.
+The plan resolver must return a Step that represents the result of the field.

 Source step

-step represents the data from
+The $source step represents the data from the object that the field is being

-type that owns the field).
-For the root selection set, the parent object
+the root selection set, the parent object represents either the GraphQL

-or the subscription event.
-For all
+rootValue, or for subscription operations the event.
+For all other selection

-other selection sets the source object will be derived from the parent field:
+sets the source object will be derived from the parent field:

 - for a list type, the "source step" will represent an item in this list